OpenBB-finance/OpenBB/openbb_sdk/sdk/core/README.md

     from openbb import sdk
     ```

-2. Persistent: create a `.env` file in `/.openbb_sdk` inside your home directory with
+2. Persistent: create a `.env` file in `/.openbb_sdk` folder inside your home directory with

     ```text
     OPENBB_DEBUG_MODE="False"